 Make sure the infrastructure used on the cloud for deployment is appropriate for your applications.
 It should neither be over-utilization nor under-utilization.
 For eg., Cloud Instance or virtual machine having 1 Core/2 GB RAM would be sufficient to deploy a simple web app with a limited number of requests whereas a large enterprise should consider using an instance with a higher configuration.
 Similarly, it applies to other services used in the cloud.

-You can start with similar instance configuration as configured on your on-premises server to ensure that services are not over utilized and performance is not degraded.
+You can start with a similar instance configuration as configured on your on-premises server to ensure that services are not overutilized and performance is not degraded.
 As demand grows, the instance size can be modified on the cloud at run time as well.

 For e.g., in AWS cloud (https://aws.amazon.com/autoscaling/), you can create an AMI (Amazon Machine Image) from a single instance and then configure Auto Scaling feature to add new instances in case CPU Utilization or any other parameter reaches a threshold (say 80%).
 Similarly, we can configure it to remove one instance if CPU Utilization is below some threshold (say 10%).

-Below are some points that are important to take care in the application engineering stage before moving to cloud:
+Below are some points that are important to take care of in the application engineering stage before moving to the cloud: